Fox Cities Marathon Medical Director Dr. Mark Westfall competing in the Wisconsin Ironman event.

 What about the emergencies they haven’t experienced?

 “We do our best to prepare for those as well,” said Westfall.

 All of the emergency medical service personnel and medical staff are what Westfall refers to as “local talent,” the physicians, nurses, therapists and other medical professionals that are called upon every day when community members have health care needs.
-The medical professionals staffing the first aid stations, bike teams, pre-stationed and roving ambulances, and the finish line medical tent have extensive experience in recognizing and treating conditions that can affect participants on race day.
+The medical professionals staffing the first aid stations, bike teams, pre-stationed and roving ambulances, and the finish line medical pavilion have extensive experience in recognizing and treating conditions that can affect participants on race day.

 “We are very fortunate to have volunteers from across all aspects of healthcare within the Fox Cities,” said Westfall.

 Looking at the uniqueness of illnesses related to distance events such as marathons and Ironman challenges, Westfall utilizes best practices with the goal of improving the experience of every athlete.

 “For FCM, we use best practices established by the International Institute for Race Medicine, as well as those practiced at the Boston Marathon and the Marine Corps Marathon,” said Westfall, who has traveled to Boston, Chicago, Walt Disney World and sites around the country to observe onsite medical teams in action.